Fj00/CEL/README.md

 It was a project envisioned by David Eldar, who is commonly recognized as the second best Scrabble player in the world.

-The purpose of CWL is to bring more people to word games.
+The purpose of CEL is to bring more people to word games.
 Traditional dictionaries and word lists currently used in conjunction with popular word games are filled with obscure and impractical words.

 This is still a work in progress and will never achieve perfection.
 The next steps are to merge additional word lists made by other community members, described in more detail below.

 ## Community

-CWL will be initially implemented on the Woogles platform for playing OMGWords (Orthogonal Morphemes Game). https://woogles.io
+CEL will be initially implemented on the Woogles platform for playing OMGWords (Orthogonal Morphemes Game). https://woogles.io

 Woogles is a community whose mission is to: